Marcelo Cabo: Career

 Cabo was fired from CSA on 30 June 2019, and was announced as new head coach of Vila Nova of the second level on 14 July.
 On 3 October, after only four wins in 17 matches, he was relieved of his duties; the club suffered relegation nonetheless.

 Cabo was appointed in charge of second division side CRB on 12 October 2019.
 On 7 November of the following year, he left the club after accepting an offer from Atlético Goianiense in the top tier.

 On 27 February 2021, hours after winning the 2020 Campeonato Goiano, Cabo was named head coach of Vasco da Gama, recently relegated to division two.
 He was sacked by the Cruzmaltino on 19 July, and took over fellow second division side Goiás the following day.

 On 28 October 2021, despite being in the promotion places of the second division, Cabo was dismissed by Goiás.
 On 11 November, he returned to Atlético Goianiense for a third spell, but resigned on 7 February 2022, with only four matches into the new season.

 On 10 February 2022, Cabo returned to CRB for a second spell as head coach.
 He left on 14 May, with the club in the last position of the second division, and took over fellow league team Chapecoense on 7 July.

 On 30 August 2022, Cabo was sacked by Chape after only ten matches.
 On 24 October, he was announced in charge of Remo for the ensuing campaign.

 Cabo left Remo on a mutual agreement on 23 May 2023, after a poor start in the 2023 Série C, and returned to CSA on 21 June, with the club now also in the third level.
 After leaving the club at the end of the season, he returned on 22 January 2024, replacing sacked Rogério Corrêa, but was sacked on 3 March after the club's elimination from the 2024 Campeonato Alagoano.

 Seven days after his dismissal from CSA, Cabo was named in charge of fellow third division side ABC, but was sacked from the club on 27 April 2024.
 Nine days after that, he was named head coach of Floresta also in division three.

 On 9 September 2024, Cabo returned to division two after appointed at the helm of Brusque.
 Unable to prevent relegation, he left the club on 25 November, and took over Água Santa just hours later.
 At the latter club, he only lasted three matches.

+On 2 April 2025, Cabo was appointed Santa Cruz head coach, and led the club to a promotion to the third division.
+On 26 January 2026, however, he was sacked, and was named head coach of Caxias five days later.

+Cabo was dismissed from Caxias on 17 August 2026, two matches before the end of the first stage.